Mathematical specification of hitomezashi designs: Introduction

-A method of specifying hitomezashi designs in compressed, encoded form as binary strings was used by one author when she proposed an activity for the Math Art Challenge organised by Annie Perkins (Perkins, 2020).
+A method of specifying hitomezashi designs in shorthand form using binary strings was employed by the first author when she proposed an activity for the Math Art Challenge organised by Annie Perkins (Perkins, 2020).
 The premise of the Challenge was to provide, each day for 100 days, an activity which could be done during lockdown or remote learning with materials on hand.
 Hence it was suggested that hitomezashi designs could be drawn on graph paper, if sewing materials were not available.
-(Some participants chose to render them using their preferred software.
-Colouring them in was also popular.)
-Three ways to choose the binary strings were suggested: to intentionally create regular patterns by repetition (which we explore in this paper), by flipping a coin (thus making aleotoric art) or to encrypt information (e.g., by converting ascii initials to binary).
+(Some participants chose to render them using their preferred software.)
+Three ways to choose the binary strings were suggested: to intentionally create regular patterns by repetition (which we explore in this paper), by flipping a coin (thus making aleotoric art) or as a form of steganography (e.g., by using the ascii representation of letters).

-The Math Art Challenge hitomezashi activity created a lot of interest on Twitter; subsequently, a Numberphile video featuring Ayliean MacDonald took the drawing idea to an even wider audience and explored the encryption and aleotoric aspects (Haran, 2021).
+The Math Art Challenge hitomezashi activity created a lot of interest on Twitter; subsequently, a Numberphile video featuring Ayliean MacDonald took the drawing idea to an even wider audience and explored the steganographic and aleotoric aspects (Haran, 2021).
 This video came to the attention of Defant and Kravitz (2022), who have subsequently proved a number of results about arbitrary hitomezashi designs, some of which we will refer to in Section \ref{loops}.

 One observation made by many participants in the Math Art Challenge was that hitomezashi designs can be two-coloured.
 That is, only two colours are required to colour the regions marked out by the designs in such a way that adjacent regions have a different colour.
 Defant and Kravitz (2022) give the mathematical argument for this.
+The key observation is that hitomezashi stitching every vertical and horizontal line creates a design that is fully packed, that is, one in which every vertex has degree two.
 While we had hinted at connections to statistical mechanics (Hayes \& Seaton, 2020), Defant and Kravitz (2022) identified specifically that results of Pete (2008) obtained in the context of corner percolation are actually results about square grid hitomezashi.

+More recently, Defant et al. (2022) have considered hitomezashi-like designs using stitches of different length in the vertical and horizontal directions and on the front and back of the work, on the square lattice.
+One observation that they make of relevance to this paper is that `normal' hitomezashi permits the greatest variety of patterns.
+They also consider the triangular lattice.